Golf in Kent

 Kent’s fantastic array of golf courses and choice of accommodation as well as its numerous off-course activities, its castles and cathedrals and its growing reputation for mouth-watering cuisine make it a golfer’s paradise.

-Visit the dedicated Golf in Kent website.
+For more information please visit the Golf in Kent website.